Teacher/Scholar Post Doc.

 Jack Amoureux is a Teacher/Scholar postdoctoral fellow at Wake Forest University.
-Amoureux previously lived in Washington, D.C., where he was an Assistant Professor in the School of International Service at American University.
-He received his PhD from Brown University and is originally from Boise, Idaho.
-Amoureux writes at the intersection of international relations and political theory, spanning the topics of international ethics, critical theory, international organizations and foreign policy.
-He has published in International Relations, Millennium: Journal of International Studies, the edited volume Ethics, Authority and War: Non-State Actors in the Just War Tradition, U.S. News and World Report, and The Christian Science Monitor.
-Amoureux’s book, A Practice of Ethics for Global Politics: Ethical Reflexivity, will be published in 2014 by Routledge Press.
-This book is the International Studies Association 2014 Northeast Book Circle Honoree (November 7-9 in Baltimore, MD at the ISA-NE annual meeting).
-Amoureux is also editing a book (with Brent J. Steele), Reflexivity in International Relations: Positionality, Critique and Practice, also to be published with Routledge Press in 2014.
-In support of this project Steele and Amoureux recently held a symposium at the University of Utah.
+Amoureux received his PhD from Brown University and is from Boise, Idaho.
+His areas of interest include ethics in world politics, international relations theory, international organizations and U.S. foreign policy.
+He has published in International Relations, Millennium: Journal of International Studies, and the edited volume Ethics, Authority and War: Non-State Actors in the Just War Tradition.
+Amoureux has two forthcoming books with Routledge Press: A Practice of Ethics for Global Politics: Ethical Reflexivity, which is the International Studies Association 2014 Northeast Book Circle Honoree, and Reflexivity in International Relations: Positionality, Critique and Practice (edited with Brent J. Steele).

 Ph.D.
 2011, Brown University, Providence, Rhode Island